Wendell, North Carolina: History

 Incorporated in 1903, Wendell was settled in the 1850s, when farmers in Granville County were victims of a blight that came to be known as the Granville County Wilt.
 Their tobacco crops failed, and they chose to move to a new location with more fertile land for their crops.

 As settlement increased, a small village took form.
 The villagers asked the local schoolteacher, M.A.
 Griffin, to choose a name.
 Griffin suggested they call it Wendell, in honor of his favorite poet, Oliver Wendell Holmes.
 However, the townspeople pronounce each syllable with equal emphasis, not as the poet's middle name is said.
 The Town seal was adopted on April 4, 1963.

 The first post office was built in 1891, and has been restored by the Wendell Historical Society.
 The oldest institution in Wendell is Hephzibah Baptist Church, founded in 1809.
 The first newspaper was the Wendell Clarion, founded in 1911, which was succeeded by the Gold Leaf Farmer and currently the Eastern Wake News.

 Wendell has four buildings and two districts that are listed on the National Register of Historic Places.
-These are the Dr. Thomas H. Avera House, Harmony Plantation, Riley Hill School, Sunnyside, Wendell Boulevard Historic District, and the Wendell Commercial Historic District:.
+These are the Dr. Thomas H. Avera House, Harmony Plantation, Riley Hill School, Sunnyside, Wendell Boulevard Historic District, and the Wendell Commercial Historic District.

+In the 2020s, the town began experiencing a population surge due to proximity to Raleigh and increased demand for housing in the wake of the COVID-19 pandemic.
+This growth has led to numerous infrastructure and municipal projects, private developments and expansion of services across Wendell to keep up with the influx of people.
+The town was the fastest growing municipality in North Carolina in 2023 and one of the fastest in the United States.

 Geography

 According to the United States Census Bureau, the town has a total area of 13.5 km2, all land.

 Wendell is located in the northeast-central region of North Carolina, where the Piedmont and Atlantic Coastal Plain regions meet.
 This area is known as the "Fall Line" because it marks the elevation inland at which rapids and small waterfalls begin to appear in creeks and rivers.
-Its central Piedmont location situates Wendell approximately two and a half hours (via car) west of Atlantic Beach, and four hours east of the Great Smoky Mountains.
+Its central Piedmont location situates Wendell approximately two hours (via car) north of Wilmington, two hours south of Richmond, two and a half hours west of Atlantic Beach and Nags Head and four hours east of the Great Smoky Mountains.

+Adjacent to Wendell is the Lizard Lick community, which has a Wendell zip code and addresses and became notable for the Lizard Lick Towing reality series.